 How to Set Targets

 We all get paid on revenue, but pipeline is your leading indicator for ARR.
-Each Horseman has an ARR target, and you use the Four Horsemen model to start building out your pipeline target.
-To do this, each Horseman starts by looking at time to close, win rate by channel, and win rate by geo.
+Each Horse has an ARR target, and you use the Four Horses model to start building out your pipeline target.
+To do this, each Horse starts by looking at time to close, win rate by channel, and win rate by geo.

 Start by looking at your data by individual or segment; don’t look at blended averages.
 Looking at blended averages will skew revenue forecasts.